 The drums “talk” in this way, too, and dancing together may have a similar connotation.
 Likewise, travelling around in a foreign country could entail a lively exchange of “good talk”, provided you take your time and are introduced by a knowledgeable guide.

 The KASAPA tourism project aims to facilitate contact between Africa and the western world.
 It was initiated by its current leaders, Kofi Acheampong and Dr. Susanne Stemann-Acheampong, a Ghanaian-German couple.
-They have been organising intercultural contact and travelling programmes for almost 20 years.
+They have been organising intercultural contact and travelling programmes for more than 25 years.

-The KASAPA project has had its own holiday resort, “KASAPA Centre”, west of Ghana’s capital Accra (google map) since 1966.
+The KASAPA project has had its own holiday resort, “KASAPA Centre”, west of Ghana’s capital Accra since 1996.